A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 [Kink Product Review] Oxy Bellatrix Chastity Belt

-Readers are always asking me for recommendations for chastity belts for people with vulvas (often referred to as female chastity belts.)
-Something about this kink – being locked up, unable to touch yourself, unable to be penetrated – seems to strike a chord with a lot of people.
+Readers are always asking me for recommendations for the best chastity belts for people with vulvas (often referred to as female chastity belts.)
+Something about the chastity belt kink—being locked up, unable to touch yourself, unable to be penetrated—seems to strike a chord with a lot of people.
 Perhaps it’s because the idea of giving someone else control over your sexual pleasure and release feels like the ultimate act of submission.

 I’ve always been a bit stuck for what to recommend.
 Cheaper belts tend to not have the desired effect of preventing or inhibiting stimulation.
 More effective ones tend to be eye-wateringly expensive, easily running to hundreds of dollars.
 Until now, I haven’t been able to find one that sits at the intersection of effective and relatively affordable.